b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Those are examples of the binomial (`bi` - two, `nomen` - name, those two names could be: heads/tails, A/B, or most general success/failure) and multinomial (`multi` - many, `nomen` - name, here the names are `1:6`) distributions.
 Moreover, both of them are examples of discrete (probability is calculated for a few distinctive values) and uniform (values are equally likely to be observed) distribution.

-Notice that in the @fig:unifAndBinomDistr (above) rolling one six-sided dice gives us an uniform distribution.
+Notice that in the @fig:unifAndBinomDistr (above) rolling one six-sided dice gives us an uniform distribution (each value is equally likely to be observed).
 However in the previous chapter when tossing two six-sided dice we got the distribution that looks like this.

 ![Experimental probability distribution for rolling two 6-sided dice.](./images/rolling2diceProbs.png){#fig:rolling2diceProbs}

 What we got here is a [bell](https://en.wikipedia.org/wiki/Bell) shaped distribution (c'mon use your imagination).
+Here the middle values are the ones most likely to occur.
 It turns out that quite a few distributions may transform into the distribution that is bell shaped (as an exercise you may want to draw a distribution for the number of heads when tossing 10 fair coins simultaneously).
 Moreover, many biological phenomena got a bell shaped distribution, e.g. men's height or the famous [intelligence quotient](https://en.wikipedia.org/wiki/Intelligence_quotient) (aka IQ).
 The theoretical name for it is [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
 Placed on a graph it looks like this.

 ![Examples of normal distribution.](./images/normDistribution.png){#fig:normDistribution}